FMS205/Arthromotor/README.md

 Analyze Data: Use your preferred EEG analysis tools to interpret the collected data.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing
-We welcome contributions to this project!
-Please see Docs/CONTRIBUTING.md for guidelines on how to contribute.

 ## Acknowledgments
 This project was developed as part of a study on neurodevelopmental disorders.
 Special thanks to all the researchers and participants involved in this study.